Why pay for business analysis?

-The software development life cycle consists of several phases.
-Their number may vary depending on the project development methodology chosen by the vendor.
+The software development life cycle consists of several phases, the number of which may vary depending on the project development methodology chosen by the vendor.
 While it is clearly necessary to pay for the development itself, as its outcome is a workable software solution, many people are still surprised by the fact that other phases are also chargeable, especially when it comes to business analysis.
-After all, you do not receive a visible product.
+After all, you are not receiving a visible product.

-What is business analysis
+What is business analysis?

 At HeadChannel, we deliver an end-to-end solution where our analysts accompany you through the entire process and ensure the product meets your needs.
-To improve this phase, even more, I have prepared a short guide to what to pay attention to during the analysis, which you can find here.
+To improve this phase even more, here is a short guide on what to pay attention to during the analysis:

-What do business analysts do
+What do business analysts do?

-- Defining project scope
+1. Defining project scope

-- Gathering requirements
+2. Gathering requirements

 This is the most important task of a business analyst and the way it is performed determines whether the project will succeed or not.
 By trying to understand the problems your company is dealing with, as well as your business and the market in general, a business analyst is able to find a solution.
 This phase requires both logical and creative thinking, as the specialist needs to both listen to your requirements and determine whether they are actually what you truly need and if not, what is.

-- Understanding end-users
+3. Understanding end-users

-- Translating key points to all sides of the project
+4. Translating key points to all sides of the project

-- Showing you the project
+5. Showing you the project

 Telling you what the project should and could look like is one thing but presenting it in a visual way may often turn out to be a determining factor.
 Business analysts, often in cooperation with developers and UX designers, prepare basic mock-ups and wireframes to show you how they understand your vision.
 This way, you can provide the company with your feedback and thus be sure the product will meet your needs.

-- Managing any changes in the project
+6. Managing any changes in the project

 No matter how well the requirements gathering phase was performed at the beginning of the software life cycle, some modifications to the project may become necessary during the development.
 Business analysts manage these changes and make sure they can be easily implemented while keeping in mind the budget and the already existing features.
 The presence of a business analyst is especially required when the vendor follows the Agile methodology which assumes working in iterations and regularly releasing a working part of software which can then be edited.